lucadibello/distributed-web-crawler/README.md

 Seeds: put one URL per line in any file under `crawler/seeds/` (e.g., `crawler/seeds/general.txt`).
 Invalid lines are ignored.
 If the directory is missing/unreadable, a default set of seeds is used.

-5. (Optional) Run a consumer
+5. (Optional) Run the toy consumer

-In a separate terminal, print messages as they arrive:
+In a separate terminal, run the following to see consumed `PageData` messages:

 ```bash
 cd consumers